Charmacost/Charmacost/README.md

 [University Projects](https://github.com/mcharmacost?tab=repositories)

-**Note - All repositories will initially be private but will become public when I feel confident in sharing**
+**Note - All repositories will initially be private but will become public when I feel confident in sharing.**

-**I am a beginner to all of this so I am open to constructive feedback/criticisms**
+**I am a beginner to all of this so I am open to constructive feedback/criticisms.**

    Conclusion